hitoshi-watase/sercrod/docs/reference/directives/__data.md

 #### Summary

-This reference explains in detail how `*let` interacts with Nablla’s data:
+This reference explains in detail how `*let` interacts with Sercrod’s data:

 - How `*let` creates new variables.
 - When existing data is left unchanged.